Day Trip from Washington DC: Fall Foliage in Shenandoah Valley

 Hikes range from beginner to advanced with rewards like panoramic views, wildlife, and waterfalls.
 You can request free Shenandoah hiking maps from any of the ranger stations when you enter.
 It generally takes about 90 min to 2 hours to get to Shenandoah from Washington DC, depending on which park entrance you use.

-Pro tip: Note that your entrance fee ($20 per car when I visited) is good for a full week, so you could space out your visits for two chances at peak foliage views and complete different sections of the drive each time!
+Pro tip: Note that your entrance fee ($20 per car as of July 2024) is good for a full week, so you could space out your visits for two or more chances at peak foliage views and complete different sections of the drive each time!

 A few helpful resources for autumn leaf peeping:

-If you don’t have time for a day trip out to Shenandoah, there are tons of beautiful sites around the city of DC as well.
+If you don’t have time for a road trip out to Shendandoah, there are tons of beautiful sites to view fall foliage in Washington DC as well.
 Rock Creek Park is beautiful for a run, walk or drive and the trees along the Mall and tidal basin are quite colorful too.
 Arlington Cemetery, Mount Vernon, Seneca Park and the National Arboretum are all great options not too far from the downtown DC area.